 - The Healthy Elimination Program: A child-friendly approach that integrates innovative pediatric pelvic floor therapy to help families deal with bedwetting, constipation, daytime incontinence, fecal incontinence (encopresis) and other related issues.

-Mayo Clinic Children's Center in Rochester, Minnesota, is one of the top-ranked centers in the U.S. for pediatric urology and pediatric cancer.
+Mayo Clinic Children's Center in Rochester, Minnesota, is one of the top-ranked centers in the U.S. for pediatric urology.
 These rankings, by U.S. News & World Report, are based on surgical survival, parent and family involvement, clinical research, and recommendations by pediatric urologists across the nation.

 Mayo Clinic is a member of the Children's Oncology Group.
 This large collaboration among hospitals gives children access to clinical trials that offer the latest in treatments for childhood cancers.